ph: 909-652-6428

 Phone: (760) 873-8426, Fax: (760) 873-8060

-(You may collect your graded journals/flash drives during the first TWO
+(You may collect your graded flash drives during the first TWO

 weeks of the next semester in my office.
 (After two weeks they may be